adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-progressively-enhanced-javascript.md

 ### Notes

 - It looks remarkably similar to CTM.
 The difference is that it doesn't reference browser methods directly.
 Facades are leaner and context specific, allowing the library to fix bugs enabling us to reliably enhance an interface.
-- There's a one to one mapping between what is in the condition and what the application uses.
+- There's a one-to-one mapping between what's in the condition and what the application uses.
 If the condition doesn't pass, the user gets the core experience.
 - There's no need for polyfills.
 The library provides the method or it doesn't, depending on the browser.
 No caveats.
 - The application logic is decoupled from the browser.